 Late side effects

 Radiation may cause permanent changes in the treatment area.
-You may develop a cough, shortness of breath, or rib pain months after your treatment.
+You may develop a cough, shortness of breath, fatigue, or rib pain months after your treatment.
 If you do, please tell your doctor.
 It’s important to go to your follow-up appointment so your radiation oncologist and nurse can watch for these side effects.

 MSK support services